eslam-gomaa/kptop/README.md

 # Kube-Prometheus-Top [ kptop ]

-A Python tool that provides Monitoring for Kubernetes Nodes/Pods/Containers resources on the terminal through Prometheus metircs
+A Python tool that provides Monitoring for Kubernetes Nodes, Pods, Containers, and PVCs resources on the terminal through Prometheus metircs

 <br>